ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 10-8.
 FDBK (RT7)

-You can edit the feedback level to modulate own-self.
-This parameter is valid for the operators with the feedback function.
+For operators with feedback function, you can edit the feedback level to modulate own-self.
+For operators without feedback function, you can edit the phase shift level of wave shape.
+The value from 0 to 255 corresponds to from 0 to 99 percent of phase shift.

 ## 11. WAVE SHAPE